Demographics of Portugal: Immigration

-In 1992, 1.3% of the population was foreign, by 2024 the number had grown to more than 14% or 1,543,697 people.
+In 1992, 1.3% of the population was foreign, and by 2025 the number had grown to 13.9% or 1,585,854 people.

 Since the independence of the former African colonies, Portugal saw a steady immigration from Africa, most notably Cape Verde, Angola and Guinea-Bissau, but also São Tomé and Príncipe, Mozambique and former Portuguese India in Asia.

 Portugal saw migration waves due to labor shortages since 1999, first from Eastern Europe (1999–2002), in two distinctive groups, a Slav (Ukraine, Russia and Bulgaria) and an East Latin (Romania and Moldova), that stopped and started declining as the labour market became saturated.

 Since 2003, most of the immigrants came from Brazil, China and the Indian subcontinent.
 Family reunification was seen as important for a successful integration in the country, thus the government eased it, and in 2006, more than 6 in 10 new immigrants were family members of legal foreign residents in the country.

 There is also a significant number of elderly Western European residents in search of quality of life, namely from the United Kingdom, France, Germany, the Netherlands and Belgium.
 More recently, there is significant migration from the former Portuguese colony of Brazil, as since 2017 more than 30,000 Brazilians immigrate to Portugal annually.

 Below is a summary table of the main foreign nationalities present in Portugal according to the latest AIMA data.
-As of December 31, 2024, there were 1,543,697 legally resident people in Portugal with foreign citizenship (14.36% of the population).
+As of 31 December 2025, there were 1,585,854 legally resident people in Portugal with foreign citizenship (13.88% of the population).
 These include both citizens born in Portugal with foreign citizenship and foreign immigrants.
 Descendants of immigrants are excluded (Portugal, like many European countries, does not collect data on ethnicity) and those who, regardless of place of birth or citizenship at birth, were Portuguese citizens (see also Portuguese nationality law).
 Among the latter are also naturalized citizens whose data are reported in the next table.